Fast Stochastic Second-Order Adagrad for Nonconvex Bound-Constrained Optimization: Conclusions and perspectives

 \section{Conclusions and perspectives}

 We have introduced the \algname\ algorithm for bound-constrained stochastic optimization which is also capable of using available second-order information.
-When second-order information is not used and the problem is unconstrained, \algname\ subsumes the \tal{Adagrad} algorithm.
+When second-order information is not used and the problem is unconstrained, \algname\ subsumes the \tal{AdaGrad} algorithm.

-We have shown that, given $\delta\in(0,1)$ and $\epsilon\in(0,1]$, \textit{the \algname\ algorithm needs at most $\calO(\epsilon^{-2})$ iterations to ensure an $\epsilon$-approximate first-order critical point of the bound-constrained problem \req{problem} with probability at least $1-\delta$}, provided the average RMSE $\beta_k$ is sufficiently small.
+We have shown that, given $\delta\in(0,1)$ and $\epsilon\in(0,1]$, \textit{the \algname\ algorithm needs at most $\calO(\epsilon^{-2})$ iterations to ensure an $\epsilon$-approximate first-order critical point of the bound-constrained problem \req{problem} with probability at least $1-\delta$}, provided that Assumption AS.5 holds and the average RMSE $\beta_k$ is sufficiently small.
 Should this condition fail, we have shown that the optimality default is bounded above for large $k$ by the limit superior of the average oracle's RMSE.

 We have also discussed the relation between the standard optimality measure for bound-constrained induced by the projected gradient in the stochastic case, and have shown that, in general, the unbiased nature of the gradient oracle is not sufficient to ensure convergence on the true constrained problem at the optimal rate, even if such a convergence occurs for the approximate one.